Update Your Device | Replace Obsolete Apps

 You can install 32-bit software on 64-bit systems, but not the reverse.

-Use your operating system's store where possible, especially for mobile devices.
+Use the official store supported by your operating system where possible, especially for mobile devices.

-Many apps on these stores have questionable experience and more than once there has been apps released that didn't follow proper security protocols thereby placing their users' privacy at risk.
+Many apps on these stores have questionable experience and more than once there has been apps released that didn't follow proper security protocols thereby placing their users' privacy at risk, but the odds are better than downloads from an unknown source.
+They may have used compromised development software or libraries.

-Windows has a long history of supporting software from a wide range of vendors, much larger than any other operating system.
+Windows has a long history of supporting software from a wide range of vendors — much larger number of vendors than any other operating system.

 Only install software you've downloaded from a recognized vendor's site.
-See installation hints for suggestions to avoid problems.
+See installation hints for suggestions the help avoid problems.

 Windows 10S won't install software downloaded from the web and Windows 11 settings may prevent that as well.

-Mirror sites should be avoided unless they are listed on the vendor's site and always contain the most recent version.
+Mirror sites should be avoided unless they are listed on the vendor's site and are continually updated to contain only the most recent version.

 Unlike regular software, shareware allows you to try it out to see if it works for you.
 After the trial period, you need to purchase a licence to continue using it.